City Mortgage Guide · 2026

 Licensed Banking Pro · 23 Years Experience

-The Denver housing market is currently expensive but moderating from 2022 peak, with prices down 8-12% from peak, more balance.
+The Dallas housing market is currently competitive but more accessible than coastal cities, with strong demand driven by corporate relocations.
 Here's how it stacks up across the key metrics buyers care about:

 ✅ Pros